berkeley-scf/tutorial-databases/sql.md

 ## result <- dbGetQuery(db, "select * from questions_tags where tag SIMILAR TO 'r-.*|.*-r|r|.*-r-.*' limit 10")
 ```

-Note that the matching does not find subsets, unless one uses wildcards
+> **Note**: The matching does not match on substrins, unless one uses
-at beginning and end of the pattern, so “r” will only find “r” and not,
+> wildcards at beginning and end of the pattern, so “r” will only find
-for example, “dyplr”.
+> “r” and not, for example, “dplyr”.

-To extract substrings we use SUBSTRING.
-Postgres requires that the
+To extract substrings we can SUBSTRING in Postgres.
+Postgres requires
-pattern to be extracted be surrounded by `#"` (one could use another
+that the pattern to be extracted be surrounded by `#"` (one could use
-character in place of `#`), but for use from R we need to escape the
+another character in place of `#`), but for use from R we need to escape
-double-quote with a backslash so it is treated as a part of the string
+the double-quote with a backslash so it is treated as a part of the
-passed to Postgres and not treated by R as indicating where the
+string passed to Postgres and not treated by R as indicating where the
 character string stops/starts.

 ``` r